 Invoice Factoring is a type of business finance which releases cash currently tied up in outstanding customer invoices.
 This business solution is ideal for helping fund expansion plans, improving your cashflow and collect payment from your customers.

-There are two main types: factoring and invoice discounting.
-With factoring the factors provides both funding and credit control.
-Invoice factoring is simply a way to release the funds that’s tied up in your unpaid invoices.
+There are two main types of funding options: factoring and discounting.
+With factoring the finance provider will fund and carry out credit control.
+Invoice factoring is simply a way to release the money owed in funds that’s tied up in your unpaid invoices.
 Instead of waiting for your customers to pay, you borrow against the money you’re owed and is a type of debt financing.
-Not only do you get the money you’re owed without the wait, we chase up your outstanding invoices for you with debt collection services.
+Not only do you get the money you’re owed without the wait, we chase up your outstanding sales ledger for you with debt collection services.

 How Does Invoice Factoring Work

 In general, for an invoice funding transaction to happen, there must be a factor, a debtor and an unpaid invoice.
 The factor is the financial institution that offers or agrees to buy business debt or unpaid invoices.
 The debtor is the client who owes money to a business in the form of an unpaid invoice.
 Lastly, the invoice is the document that shows transactions between a business and its clients.